 If you are of a municipality that wishes to update your standardized parcel data and maintain adherence to the standard in subsequent annual updates, please contact VCGI's parcel program technical lead.
 We will likely be able to find a solution for this workflow.

-We are working with the Tax Department's District Advisors to coordinate the notification of a municipalities' annual parcel updates.
-We are setting up a web form that notifies us when an update has been made, whether the update aims to meet the parcel data standard, and more.
+VCGI is working with the Tax Department's District Advisors to coordinate the notification of a municipalities' annual parcel updates, general mapping practices, and more.

 We are also working with GIS staff at Vermont's 11 regional planning commissions to ensure our notification of their receipt of annual parcel data updates if and when they occur.

 Lastly, we are working with mapping vendors, including those who have participated in the statewide parcel mapping project, to ensure that their data maintains the parcel data standard.

 For any further questions, please contact VCGI's parcel program municipal contact.

 What is the longer-term plan for maintaining digital parcel data?